Want your child to eat more fish? More seafood? I don’t blame you.

 Be open and honest with the real names if asked—you don’t want your child to feel that something fishy is afoot.

 Kids are swayed by the appearance of food, and this alone can determine whether a child will try fish or not.

 Boost the eye-appeal and get creative with your presentation: Fish skewered on sticks, sautéed on a bed of pasta, grilled, baked in a boat, or crisped in the oven.

 Kids also like the “make your own approach.”
-Try these Fish Tacos, Dinner Bar-style for a create your own, child-centric take on fish tacos.
+Try fish tacos, served deconstructed-style for a create your own, child-centric take on fish tacos.

 3. ‘Tis the Season!

 Most kids I know like flavor, but many parents go for bland fish out of fear of rejection rather than boldly offering new foods and flavors to their kids.

 From basic sea salt to more complex spices or sauces, kids like food that tastes good.